Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Introduction

 The main contribution of this paper is the introduction of joint models for multivariate longitudinal markers with different distributions and competing risks of events, along with a fast and reliable inference technique applicable in practice.
-The good properties of this inference technique are demonstrated in simulation studies and the flexibility of the approach is illustrated in a randomized placebo controlled trial for the treatment of primary biliary cholangitis where the associations of 5 longitudinal markers of different nature with competing risks of death and liver transplantation are simultaneously assessed.\\
+The finite sample properties of this inference technique are demonstrated in simulation studies and the flexibility of the approach is illustrated in a randomized placebo-controlled trial for the treatment of primary biliary cholangitis where the associations of 5 longitudinal markers of different nature with competing risks of death and liver transplantation are simultaneously assessed.\\

 The paper is organized as follows.
 In Section \ref{metsec} we describe the multivariate joint model structure and the estimation strategy.
 In Section \ref{simsec} we present simulation studies to demonstrate the properties of this estimation strategy compared to the available alternatives.
 In Section \ref{appsec} we describe the application in primary biliary cholangitis before concluding with a discussion in Section \ref{dissec}.